-µVision4 User's GuideAbout µVision User Interface Creating Applications Utilities Debugging Debug Commands ASM ASSIGN BreakAccess BreakDisable BreakEnable BreakKill BreakList BreakSet COVERAGE DEFINE DIR Display Enter EVALuate EXIT FUNC Go INCLUDE KILL LOAD LOG LogicAnalyze MAP MODE Ostep PerformanceAnalyze Pstep RESET SAVE SCOPE SET SIGNAL SLOG Tstep Unassemble WatchSet WatchKill TraceAccessPoint TraceDataPoint TraceDisable TraceEnable TraceHalt TraceKill TraceList TraceRun (ETM) TraceSuspend (ETM) ITMLOG IRLOG Debug Functions Simulation Flash Programming Dialogs Example Programs Command Line Appendix
+µVision User's GuideAbout µVision User Interface Creating Applications Debugging Debug Commands ASM ASSIGN BreakAccess BreakDisable BreakEnable BreakKill BreakList BreakSet COVERAGE COVERAGE Overview Report COVERAGE GCOV Export COVERAGE ASM Report COVERAGE MTB Import COVTOFILE DEFINE DIR Display Enter EVALuate EventRecorder EXIT FUNC Go INCLUDE IRLOG ITMLOG KILL LOAD LOG LogicAnalyze MAP MODE Ostep PerformanceAnalyze Pstep RESET SAVE SBC (only Cortex-M) SCOPE SET SIGNAL SLOG Tstep Unassemble WatchSet WatchKill TraceAccessPoint TraceDataPoint TraceDisable TraceEnable TraceHalt TraceKill TraceList TraceRun (ETM) TraceSuspend (ETM) Debug Functions Simulation Flash Programming Dialogs Utilities Command Line Example Programs Appendix

 The BreakSet command sets a breakpoint for the specified expression (exp).
-Breakpoints are program addresses or expressions that, when true, halt execution of your target program or execute a specified command.
+Breakpoints are program addresses or expressions that, when true, halt execution of your target program or execute the specified command ("cmd").

-Breakpoint types are categorized using the following rules:
+Breakpoint types are categorized through the following rules:

 The following breakpoint is valid:

 The following breakpoint is invalid, because adding two values (timer.sec and i0) does not result in a memory type:

 BS WRITE time.sec + i0 /* Invalid expression */

 The following example sets an execution breakpoint on the address of the main function.